-Study after study after study is showing that cannabis—by way of CBD and THC—can help athletes reduce anxiety, reduce pain, improve focus, assist in recovery, and yes, even help repair fractured bones.
+Study after study after study is showing that cannabis—by way of CBD, THC, and other hemp cannabinoids —can help athletes reduce anxiety, reduce pain, improve focus, assist in recovery, and yes, even help repair fractured bones.
 And it does it without enhancing performance, promoting muscle growth, or creating patterns of addiction.

-We’re also seeing more athletes than ever before catching on to the trend and coming out in support of medical marijuana.
+We’re also seeing more athletes than ever before catching on to the trend and coming out in support of medical marijuana and therapeutic hemp products.
 Hell, it seems like just yesterday the Olympic Committee was contemplating stripping Michael Phelps, the most highly awarded Olympian in history, of his medals because photos of him doing bong rips made it to the Internet.
 Now, athletes are putting so much pressure on their respective leagues that even the NFL has agreed to work with the NFLPA to study the potential use of cannabis as a pain management tool for players—both current and retired.

 Players are coming out in droves to discuss how cannabis has helped them manage the physical and psychological trauma associated with their professional careers, and how it helped them become better athletes.

 Ebenezer Ukuban, a 41-year-old retired defensive end for the Denver Broncos told The Washington Post in a 2017 article that he wakes up in pain every single day from his time as a professional football player.
 In fact, he gave the interview while on a tour of a CBD products manufacturer, who invited Ukuban and other retired players out there to check out alternatives to pills and other pharmaceutical “medicines.”